ryanlovett/datahub/docs/users/private-repo.md

+---
-# Accessing private GitHub repos
+title: Accessing private GitHub repos
+---

 GitHub is used to store class materials (lab notebooks, lecture notebooks, etc), and [nbgitpuller](https://jupyterhub.github.io/nbgitpuller/) is used to distribute it